tips for dealing with inflation

 How Do You Make Enough Money During Inflation?

-Historically speaking, salaries have gone up around 3% annually across the U.S. In 2022 this number was slightly higher at 4.6%, but that still is no match for the 8.5%+ inflation rate in the U.S. that same year.
-Making enough money during inflation isn’t easy, but there are still things you can do to help yourself make money.
-Check out these tips to help you deal with inflation easily.
+Historically, salaries have increased around 3% annually across the U.S. In 2022, this number was slightly higher at 4.6%, but that still does not match the 8.5%+ inflation rate in the U.S. that same year.

 money during inflation tips

-Cut Discretionary Spending
+1. Cut Discretionary Spending

-Consider A Second Job
+2. Consider A Second Job

-Invest In TIPS
+3. Invest In TIPS

-If you want to re-route your investments to make more money during inflation, consider investing in Treasury Inflation Protected Securities or TIPS.
+If you want to re-route your investments to make more money during inflation, consider investing in Treasury Inflation-Protected Securities or TIPS.
 These are securities that protect against purchase-power erosion and adjust to inflation periodically.
 TIPS are fully backed by the federal government, giving you confidence that you’ll receive your principal back in full and then some.

-Keep Short-Term CDs
+4. Keep Short-Term CDs

-Keep Your Properties
+5. Keep Your Properties

-Buy Short-Term Bonds
+6. Buy Short-Term Bonds

-Consider Commodities
+7. Consider Commodities

-Use Payday Loans To Help With Emergencies
+8. Use Payday Loans To Help With Emergencies

 You could have cash by the end of the day to fix your home or car, keep the lights on, or cover another emergency expense.
 To apply for a payday loan, you need to be 18 years or older with a driver’s license or state-issued photo ID, your most recent paycheck, and a blank check from an active checking account in your name.

-inflation tips for money
+woman with cash reveals inflation tips for money

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.